DoodleScheduling/k8svault-controller/README.md

 ## Overwrite secrets in vault

 The controller does not touch any other fields in vault besides the explicitly specified ones.
-And existing ones with matching fields will only be overwritten if `spec.forceApply` is set.
+Existing fields will only be overwritten if `spec.forceApply` is set.

 **Note** If you want to keep the secret in sync with vault this must be enabled.

 ## Limitations

+Currently there are some limitations which we may address soon.

+* There is only support for kubernetes vault auth
+* There is only support for the secrets engine v1
-The controller only supports [Kubernetes authentication method](https://www.vaultproject.io/docs/auth/kubernetes) for now.
+* The controller only supports [Kubernetes authentication method](https://www.vaultproject.io/docs/auth/kubernetes) for now.
-Currently there is no garbage collection implemented, meaning all the things created in vault are not removed if the binding gets deleted.
+* Currently there is no garbage collection implemented, meaning all the things created in vault are not removed if the binding gets deleted.

 ## Configure the controller